technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP_plus_extend_and_innovate.md

     ![The Data hub displays with the + menu expanded and the Integration dataset option highlighted.](media/ss_datahub_newintegrationdataset.png "New Integration dataset")

-2. In the New integration dataset blade, search for and select **OData**
+2. In the New integration dataset blade, search for and select **OData**.

     ![The New integration dataset blade displays with OData entered in the search box and OData shown in the search results.](media/ss_newintegrationdataset_odatamenu.png "OData integration dataset")